jasonumiker-sysdig/example-scenarios/README.md

 ## Do the workshop!
 The scripts that you would expect to be on the Jumpbox are all in the scripts folder.

-Everything should now work the same as if it was a lab environment provided by Sysdig.
+Assuming you configured everything as above, it should now work the same as if it was in the lab environment provided by Sysdig during the workshop.

+NOTE: The scripts expect to be able to hit a NodePort on the cluster's Node(s) and so likely need to be run from a machine on the same VPC or connected private network in order for them to work.
+Worst case you can spin up an EC2 instance in that same VPC to run them on (like we do in the workshop).